 The Seasiders clinched the trophy with four games of the season remaining, in what was their 23rd win in 26 league contests this season.

-Neil Gibson’s side have been a class apart in a memorable campaign at the Motion Finance Stadium, and they will look to carry on their sensational form when they travel to Holyhead Hotspur on Saturday (2.30pm).
+Neil Gibson’s side have been a class apart in a memorable season at the Motion Finance Stadium, and they will look to carry on their sensational form when they travel to Holyhead Hotspur on Saturday (2pm).

 A nervy encounter was settled on 64 minutes when defender Reece Fairhurst reacted to a Jack Lewis long throw to head home.